 In recent weeks (August 2011), we have received multiple inquiries about the historicity of Adam

-and Eve, including e-mail questions coming through creation.com,
+and Eve, including e-mail questions coming through creation.com,1 questions after church talks, seminary courses we

 have given, call-in questions during radio interviews, and questions after conference